-This inspection took place on the 27 October 2015.
-The inspection team consisted of a Care Quality Commission (CQC) inspector and a dental specialist advisor.
+This inspection took place on the 8 December 2015.
+The inspection team consisted of a Care Quality Commission (CQC) inspector, a second inspector and a dental specialist advisor.

 Prior to the inspection we reviewed information we held about the provider.
 We informed NHS England area team we were inspecting the practice; however we did not receive any information of concern from them.